amolenk/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 }
 ```

-In the earlier eShopOnContainers, concrete eventing implementations were built on top of `IEventBus` to support both RabbitMQ and Azure Service Bus.
+Concrete implementations of this interface exist in eShopOnContainers for both RabbitMQ and Azure Service Bus.
 Each implementation included a great deal of custom plumbing code that was complex to understand and difficult to maintain.

 The newer eShopOnDapr significantly simplifies Publish/Subscribe behavior by using Dapr.
 For example, the `IEventBus` interface was reduced to a single method: